Second Difference Solutions, LLC

 Act II: The Bet (June 2025)

-On June 15, 2025, Green River closed a $75,000 SBA 7(a) loan at 8.5% APR over seven years.
+On June 15, 2025, the owner closed a $75,000 SBA 7(a) loan at 8.5% APR over seven years.
 The monthly payment, roughly $1,156, was small enough that even a bad month could cover it.
-The principal went to work fast: two additional trucks at $27,000 each, and $12,500 in commercial-grade equipment — mowers, trimmers, and a trailer rated for commercial routes.
+The principal went to work fast: two additional trucks at $27,000 each, and $12,500 in commercial-grade equipment: mowers, trimmers, and a trailer rated for commercial routes.

 Within three weeks of the loan hitting the account, the money was spent on assets that could generate revenue.
 Within another two weeks, three new crew members were on payroll.
 The company had gone from one crew to three, and from one truck to three, in roughly 45 days.

 This is the part of the story most business owners get wrong.
 They borrow first and hope for contracts.
-Green River did it in the other order: lined up the opportunities, modeled what capacity would be required to serve them, and then borrowed exactly what was needed to bridge from capacity-constrained to contract-ready.
+The owner did it in the other order: lined up the opportunities, modeled what capacity would be required to serve them, and then borrowed exactly what was needed to bridge from capacity-constrained to contract-ready.
 The SBA was financing an executable plan, not a hope.

 Act III: The Commercial Pivot (August-October 2025)